Skip to content

 MEMORY.md.jinja

-Tracks previous responses and errors to provide context for decision-making.
+Tracks previous actions and errors to provide context for decision-making.
 This template helps the LLM learn from mistakes and maintain consistency.

 TOOLS.json